Team997Coders/wearable-workshop/README.md

-# wearable-makeathon
+# wearable-workshop
-Code instruction for the 2023 CHS wearable makeathon
+Code instruction for the 2023 CHS wearable workshop.